-The very compound that makes the birch “shine bright white” has been tentatively linked to treatment for such devastating human ailments as some melanomas or cancer, several forms of herpes and even for AIDS.
+The very compound that makes the birch “shine bright white” has been tentatively linked to treatment for such devastating human ailments as some melanomas or cancer, several forms of herpes, and even for AIDS.

-If open wound has not been treated in time, it rarely heals without complications.
+If an open wound has not been treated in time, it rarely heals without complications.
 This applies not only to the extensive and deep wounds but also to small wounds if the patient has weak immunity and the healing process is broken.
-It also concerns such diseases as diabetes, eczema, psoriasis and contact dermatitis.
+It also concerns such diseases as diabetes, eczema, psoriasis, and contact dermatitis.

 Betulin contains betulinic acid, which possesses a wide spectrum of biological and pharmacological activities.
 Betulinic acid has antimalarial and anti-inflammatory activities.
-Betulinic acid and its derivatives have especially shown anti-HIV activity and cytotoxicity against a variety of tumor cell lines comparable to some clinically used drugs.
-A new mechanism of action has been confirmed for some of the most promising anti-HIV derivatives, which makes them Spotentially useful additives to the current anti-HIV therapy.
+Betulinic acid and its derivatives have especially shown anti-HIV activity and cytotoxicity against a variety of tumor cell lines compared to some clinically used drugs.
+A new mechanism of action has been confirmed for some of the most promising anti-HIV derivatives, which makes them potentially useful additives to the current anti-HIV therapy.
 Betulinic acid is specifically cytotoxic to several tumor cell lines by inducing apoptosis in cells.
 Moreover, it is non-toxic up to 500 mg/kg body weight in mice.
-The literature concerning derivatization of betulin for structure-activity relationship (SAR) studies and its pharmacological properties is reviewed.
+The literature concerning the derivatization of betulin for structure-activity relationship (SAR) studies and its pharmacological properties is reviewed.

 Fields of application:

-1. Raw material for pharmaceutical industry;
+1. The raw material for the pharmaceutical industry;

 2. Food industry;